seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/display.md

 Often shortened to "7seg", this display uses red LEDs to show up to four characters at once, as well as a dot indicator (`.`).
 Each character has seven segments, similar to an early digital alarm clock.

-Display items often uses names that are abbreviated to four characters.
+Display items are often abbreviated to four characters.

 On the 7seg display, it's not possible to represent every letter normally.
 Learning to read the 7seg version of the English alphabet can take some practice, but you can get used to it quickly.